jaybfn/Text_Classification/README.md

   * folders = ['Eminem','Jay-Z','Justin-Timberlake','50-Cent','Bob-Marley','Michael-Jackson']
   * base_url = r"Paste your file path here"

 ### 6. It is important to know that this model is optimized for the above artists only.
-Feel free to to optimize while using different artists.
+Feel free to optimize while using different artists.